sonnyt/console/README.md

 Try out the console [here](https://console.sonnyt.com).

 ## Why?
-I needed a convenient way to quickly run JavaScript code without having to open VSCode or a terminal.
+I needed a convenient way to quickly run JavaScript and TypeScript code without having to open VSCode or a terminal.
 Other alternatives I found were either too bloated with a heavy focus on HTML and CSS, or too basic with unreliable logging.
-So, I decided to build my own JavaScript console using the same editor that VSCode uses, which provides a lot of handy features right out of the box.
+So, I decided to build my own code runner using the same editor that VSCode uses, which provides a lot of handy features right out of the box.

 ## Features
 - TypeScript support